Happiful and Counselling Directory are supporting Time to Talk Day – an important initiative led by Time to Change

-In anticipation of Time to Talk Day, we’re encouraging our own teams and the wider Happiful Community to take time to talk, knowing the huge difference this can make.
-And, as an example, our colleague Lucy Donoughue is sharing her own story and championing the power of talking, after seeking help for depression last year.
+To mark Time to Talk Day, we’re encouraging our own teams and the wider Happiful Community to take time to talk, knowing the huge difference this can make.
+And, as an example, our colleague Lucy Donoughue shared her own story and championing the power of talking, after seeking help for depression in 2017.

 I hadn't realised that I was depressed until a few weeks before this moment.
 For months leading up to the bathtub breakdown, my mood and personality had been changing.
 I felt disproportionately angry, incredibly irritable one day and desperately weepy the next.
 The commute into and through London filled me with despair – even more than usual – and I slept a lot.
 I had put on weight, argued continually with my husband, had no energy, and my inner critic was out of control.
 Despite this, I was still managing an external front of sorts, socialising and working, helped through by last-minute cancellations of social plans when my duvet and need for isolation called.

 I believed my symptoms added up to physical illness and went to my GP several times, requesting tests for my thyroid, early menopause and other issues that Dr Google (steer clear!) had suggested.
 Every test came back negative.
 I understand now that it’s quite usual for people to want their symptoms to result in the diagnosis of a “physical” illness, or something that could be cured by a course of antibiotics and a week off work.